 By transmitting the data wirelessly in this application it is meant that the data at least in part of the data transfer process is transmitted wirelessly.
-This means for example that the 65 data may be transmitted wirelessly from the patient data acquisition box to the base station and then sent via wireless cellular card, internet, through the testing facilities LAN, or any other communication system.
+This means for example that the data may be transmitted wirelessly from the patient data acquisition box to the base station and then sent via wireless cellular card, internet, through the testing facilities LAN, or any other communication system.
 This also means for example that the data may be transmitted directly from the patient data acquisition box through a wireless cellular card then over the internet to a database which distributes the data over a hardwired system to the sleep unit or lab.
 This also means for example that the data may be transmitted directly from the patient data acquisition box with a wireless WIFI card directly to a wireless network then over the internet to a processor which retransmits the processed data to the sleep unit or laboratory.
 Preferably, the patient data acquisition box, however, needs to wirelessly transmit the data.
 This allows for a simplified patient hookup and improved patient mobility.

 The data collected for the sleep analysis conducted under the various methods of the present invention can be viewed by any number of medical personnel and the patient themselves, if appropriate.
-Preferably, the data is available to a sleep technician, to a doctor making the analysis/diagnosis based on the data, and others involved in these methods.
-This data can be reviewed at multiple locations including but not limited to the doctor's home or office, or anywhere else the doctor or other individuals associated with the analysis/ diagnosis have access to the internet or a intranet.
+Preferably, the data is available to a sleep technician or other sleep trained individual, to a doctor making the analysis/diagnosis based on the data, and others involved in these methods.
+This data can be reviewed at multiple locations including but not limited to the doctor's home or office, or anywhere else the doctor or other individuals associated with the analysis/diagnosis have access to the internet or an intranet.

-FIG. 1 is a block diagram of one embodiment of the sleep analysis method of the present invention showing, among other things, the steps of checking the adequacy of signals and communicating with the patient or the patient's caregiver.
-In this embodiment, a physician, nurse, technician, or the like applies sensors to the patient 4 at a location that is not a sleep unit or laboratory.
-Before or after the sensors are applied to the patient, they are connected to a wireless data acquisition system 6.
-The wireless data acquisition system collects some data from the sensors and transmits the data to a remote station 8.
+FIG. 1 is a block diagram of one embodiment of the sleep analysis method of the present invention showing, among other things, the steps of checking the adequacy of signals and communicating with the subject.
+In this embodiment, a physician, nurse, technician, or the like applies sensors to the subject 2 at the physician's office or place of business.
+The subject is sent home 4 with an in-home data acquisition system.
+At home, the subject or the subject's assistant connects the sensors to the in-home data acquisition system 5 6.
+The in-home data acquisition system collects some data from the sensors and transmits the data to a remote station 8.
 At the remote station, a remote monitor checks the signals for adequacy 10.
-If the signal is not adequate for later analysis 12, the remote monitor communicates with the subject or the subject's caregiver to adjust the sensor 14.
-After the sensor is adjusted according to instructions from the remote monitor, the wireless data acquisition system collects and transmits more data to the remote monitoring station 8.
+If the signal is not adequate for later analysis 12, the remote monitor communicates with the 10 subject to adjust the sensor 14.
+After the subject adjusts the sensor as instructed by the remote monitor, the in-home data acquisition system collects and transmits more data to the remote monitoring station 8.
 The signal from the adjusted sensor is checked for adequacy 10.
-The signal check loop 8, 10, 12, 14 is repeated until the signals from all sensors are adequate for later analysis.
+The signal check loop 8, 15 10, 12, 14 is repeated until the signals from the sensors are adequate for later analysis.

-After the wireless data acquisition system is sending adequate signals 12, the sleep test is started by collecting data while the subject attempts to sleep 16.
-During the test, data is collected and wirelessly transmitted to the remote monitoring station 18.
+After the in-home data acquisition system is sending adequate signals 12, the sleep test is started by collecting data while the subject attempts to sleep at home 16.
+During 20 the test, data is collected and transmitted to the remote monitoring station 18.
 Based on the transmitted data, a sleep analysis is performed and the patient is diagnosed 20.